shincoding/forum-fight/README.md

 # Forum Fight

 ### Introduction
-Have you ever argued with someone on the Internet and said something along the lines of: "I'll fight you outside.
-Come at me..."
+Have you ever argued with someone on the Internet and said something along the lines of: "We need to settle this argument somehow..."
 Well you can do that now, but virtually and totally safe!
-This is a praw script that can be used in Reddit.
+This is a praw script that can be used on Reddit.

 ### Features
 Attack and defend moves.
 This game is based on chance and weighing your risk and reward.